 - a.
 Whether PPS's supervision of individuals in whose cases it has a direct financial interest violates its duty of neutrality under the Fourteenth Amendment Due Process Clause; - b.
-Whether the Contract's creation of this financial conflict of interest for PPS voids the Contract and renders PPS unable to serve as probation officer;
+Whether the Contract's creation of this financial conflict of interest for PPS voids the Contract and renders PPS unable to serve as probation officer; - c.

-- c.
 Whether the Contract between PPS and the Municipal Court Judge is void and unenforceable because it grants an exclusive franchise that was not competitively publicly bid, in violation of Ala.
 Const.
 Art.
 I, § 22 and Ala.
 Code § 41-16-50 (1975); - d.
-Whether the Contract between PPS and the Municipal Court Judge violates public policy, because it requires the charging of a probation fee in municipal court, which is not authorized by state law; and - e.
-Whether injunctive and declaratory relief is appropriate and if so, what the terms of such relief should be. - 227.
-These common legal and factual questions arise from one central scheme: PPS's enormously profitable contractual relationship with the Municipal Court Judge that governs the City's probation supervision practices.
-Defendants operate this scheme in materially the same manner every day, to every person assigned to PPS.
-The material components of the scheme do not vary among proposed Class members, and the resolution of these legal and factual issues will determine whether all of the members of the proposed Class are entitled to the relief that they seek. - 228.
-Rule 23(a)(3), Typicality: The claims of Plaintiff Harper are typical of those asserted on behalf of the proposed Class.
-Because Plaintiff and the proposed Class challenge the same unconstitutional, unlawful Contract, it is anticipated that Defendants will assert similar defenses against Plaintiff Harper and proposed class members. - 229.
-Plaintiff Harper suffers injuries from Defendants' violations of federal and state law.
-The answer to whether Defendants' scheme is unlawful will determine the success of the claims of named Plaintiff Harper and every other proposed Class member, and if named Plaintiff
+Whether the Contract between PPS and the Municipal Court Judge violates public policy, because it requires the charging of a probation fee in municipal court, which is not authorized by state law; - e.
+Whether actual and punitive damages are appropriate against PPS; and - f.
+Whether injunctive and declaratory relief is appropriate and if so, what the terms of such relief should be. - 236.
+These common legal and factual questions arise from one central scheme: PPS's enormously profitable contractual relationship with the Municipal Court Judge that governed the City's probation supervision practices.
+Defendants operated this scheme in materially the same manner every day, to every person assigned to PPS.
+The material components of the scheme did not vary among members of the proposed Classes, and the resolution of these legal and factual issues will determine whether all of the members of the proposed Classes are entitled to the relief that they seek.